alehano/gobootstrap/README.md

 * Type safe config

-After cloning repo you have to rename any `github.com/alehano/gobootstrap` to `{your project path}`
+After cloning repo you have to rename any `github.com/alehano/gobootstrap` to `{your project path}`.
 Feel free to modify source code as you want.

 ## Project Structure:

 Project has a nested structure.
-Top level parts can use by many lower level parts.
+Top level parts can be used by many lower level parts.

 For example, top level `/helpers` package should contain more common helpers than more specific lower level `/views/contacts/helpers.go`.
-Also, files under `common` dir considered as a upper level.
-For example, `/views/common/tpl` dir should contain files, used in multiple views, but `/views/admin/tpl` should contain files used only in `/admin` section.
+Also, files under `common` dirs considered as upper level's.
+For example, `/views/common/tmpl` dir should contain files using by multiple views, but `/views/admin/tmpl` should contain files using only from `/admin` section.

 #### actions
 Complex tasks usually involving multiple models interactions.